ThKrypt/QualCoder/07a--Coding-text-on-PDFs.md

 ### Key presses

 H Show or hide the top sections of the screen.

 Ctrl F jump to text search box.

 Ctrl Z undo the last unmarked code.

 Ctrl 1 Go to next file.

 Ctrl 2 Go to latest coded file.

 Ctrl 4 View and edit file memo.

 Ctrl 5 Get files list from attributes.

 Ctrl 8

+Ctrl 9

+Ctrl 0 Show Help page in browser.

-In the PDF window itself.
+#### In the PDF display area:

 You can zoom in an out by clicking on the shown PDF and pressing + or - keys.
 Press Q to quick mark selection with the recent code.
 Press R to quick mark selection with a choice of recently used codes.

+#### In the plain text area:

+A annotate - for current selection - text edit only

+Q Quick Mark with code - for current selection

+I Tag important

+M memo code - at clicked position

+O Shortcut to cycle through overlapping codes - at clicked position

+R opens a context menu for recently used codes for marking text

+U Unmark at selected location

+V assign 'in vivo' code to selected text